Therapy for DogsWaterWorks Therapy, Massage, Chiropractic Care, and Acupuncture

 Mandie incorporates all of her knowledge and experience from water therapy and massage to develop her own water therapy that is customized to your dog’s needs and personality.
 Your dog is gently supported and guided through the the water creating extension and flexion of the whole body.

 Light pressure, traction, and/or rocking can be applied to help break down fascial adhesions that inhibit flexibility or may cause nerve impingements, muscle tension, or pain.
 The techniques used while the body is balanced and suspended in water allow unique range of motion opportunities that help the body facilitate healing.
 The powerful dynamics of the water sends a wave of healing that touches the body, mind, and spirit.

 Mandie Zavadil is located at Dawgs in Motion in Saukville.
-She is a certified pet massage therapist and has been a trainer for ten years.
+She is a certified pet massage therapist and has been a trainer for over a decade.
 Mandie incorporates many styles of massage including Tellington Touch.

 Aimee Lawent Beach is an advocate for helping our pets be heard, understood and feel better.
 An avid animal lover since childhood, Aimee had a big wish—to hear animals speak.

 As fate would have it, she has learned about animal communication (also known as inter-species communication, telepathic communication or animal “whispering”) shortly after adopting her cat Lily.

 A few months later, she took her first animal communication with a beloved teacher and mentor, and has since been on a quest of helping animals and their people.